Aliases for GRIN2A Gene

 GRIN2A (Glutamate Receptor, Ionotropic, N-Methyl D-Aspartate 2A) is a Protein Coding gene.
-Diseases associated with GRIN2A include epilepsy, focal, with speech disorder and with or without mental retardation and landau-kleffner syndrome.
-Among its related pathways are Ras signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include calcium channel activity and N-methyl-D-aspartate selective glutamate receptor activity.
+Diseases associated with GRIN2A include benign epilepsy with centrotemporal spikes and early-onset epileptic encephalopathy and intellectual disability due to grin2a mutation.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
 An important paralog of this gene is GRIN2D.

 UniProtKB/Swiss-Prot for GRIN2A Gene